 Our belief is that bad news doesn’t get better with age.
 Project management discipline requires a culture that encourages the identification and mitigation of risks and issues.
 The project manager or executive should shape that culture by rewarding and recognizing team members who actively collaborate to identify and resolve project risks and issues.

-Effective project management knowledge is very important however, Project management discipline requires organization to address the human aspects of team behavior.
-Ultimately, the behavior of the team members and stakeholders has a significant impact the probability of success of the project.
+Effective project management knowledge is very important however, Project management discipline requires the organization to address the human aspects of team behavior.
+Ultimately, the behavior of the team members and stakeholders has a significant impact on the probability of success of the project.